-THE ANTI-CORN LAW LEAGUE AGAIN.-It having been announced by public placard that Sidney Smith me; I never before heard judgment given from would deliver a lecture on machinery as connected with the Corn Laws, on Wednesday evening, at the shall again. questions as they might put to him connected with conscience believe anything he says. the subject of his lecture; these fair conditions, this one-sided declaimer positively declined accepting; upon which the lads decided that they could dispense with Sydney's services, and almost unanimously called Mr. J. Shaw to the chair. nery must ever work detrimentally to the interests to pass judgment in the middle of a case is unpreof the labouring classes, until a wise Government cedented, and the country and the public will shall so legislate as to bring its powers within the judge it.-Mr. Musgrave: I hope the public will scope of such regulations as will amply provide and judge it.
-I am not judging the case, only this man's furnish protection for those whose labour it super- evidence. sedes: and that we consider a wise Government can Mr. Bond.-That is worse; that is passing judgnever be constituted, or good regulations made, while the present system of class legislation continues to exist.
-And, moreover, this meeting feels convinced you should not believe it, I should not wonder. that the majority of those who head the anti-Corn Law movement are men who supported or formed examined, Mr. Musgrave suggested to Mr. Bond to a part of the late detestable Whig Ministry, and who now agitate this question to bring themselves again that the case had been prejudged by one justice, so into office, and retard the progress of Chartism."
-This was seconded by Mr. Treadwell, and supported in a manner which drew down great applicate from the assembly by Mr. Frazier.
+I never heard before, and I must say I have no animously called Mr. J. Shaw to the chair, respect for any one who does so.-Mr. Musgrave: Sydney making his exit.
+Mr. Mantze in a very able manner moved the following resolution:scope of such regulations as will amply provide and judge it.
+I am not judging the case, only this man's furnish protection for those whose labour it super- evidence. that the majority of those who head the anti-Corn now agitate this question to bring themselves again into office, and retard the progress of Chartism."
+This was seconded by Mr. Treadwell, and supported in a manner which drew down great evidence; I have not prejudged the case.
+Mr. Boud applause from the assembly by Mr. Frazier.
 The Pray don't take me for a fool, for that is what it resolution was carried unanimously, and the meeting amounts to.
-I must be allowed to use some disbroke up, with three chers for the Northern Star, for cretion.
+I must be allowed to use some disbroke up, with three chers for the Northern Star. for

 Feargus O'Connor, and the Charter.
-REDDITCH.-The Council met on Saturday Thompson's evidence. last, at the Chartist Hall, when the following resoluwere not to be blamed if they now required the ful- | tion was unanimously passed :- "That no lecturer will be paid for his services here except he has call a witness after you say you cannot believe him.
-Mr. GLADSTONE represented the great importance received an invitation from the Chartist body of this place: and no one is expected to attend unless he has written to the Secretary, and received an anance."
-All communications to be sent to W. Pinfield, care of W. Cook, fish-hook maker, Mount
+REDDITCH.-The Council met on Saturday Thompson's evidence. last, at the Chartist Hall, when the following resoluwill be paid for his services here except he has call a witness after you say you cannot believe him.
+Mr. GLADSTONE represented the great importance received an invitation from the Chartist body of this of providing for the importation of potatoes in time place; and no one is expected to attend unless he of scarcity.
+The consumer of wheat could fall has written to the Secretary, and received an an- have a right, Sir, to be here. back on oats, of oats upon potatoes; but the con- swer from him wishing his (the lecturer's) attendsumer of potatoes could fall back upon nothing, ance."
+All communications to be sent to W. Pin-